St Michael's Grammar School: Social service and charity work

 The school is involved in social service, working to raise money for various charities.

 Once or twice a term, a Community Action Day is held, organised by the social service captains of each house, to raise money for a diverse number of charities.
 Every year in May, a prefect-organised program, the 'Merry Month of May', is held to raise money for social initiatives.
-Activities such as a 'Battle of the Bands', barbecues, dress-up days, movie viewings, novelty races, great debates and theatresport contests are held each day.
-Also in conjunction with the Merry Month of May, the school participates in the World's Greatest Shave for the Leukaemia Foundation, in which participants shave their heads to show solidarity for leukaemia sufferers, raising money through collecting donations.
-In 2016, the Merry Month of May raised a record sum of $30,678.
-The school leadership teams in both the senior and junior schools in 2011 also raised money for relief for the Christchurch earthquake, Japanese tsunami and subsequent nuclear disaster and the bushfires in Victoria and Queensland.